 Larger metropolitan areas, comprised of multiple urban centres, and some more rural outlying areas.
 This includes Greater Manchester, Leeds and Bradford, Liverpool and Merseyside, and Newcastle, Gateshead, and Tyneside.
 Public transport accessibility is varied across these large areas, but is significantly higher than average.

 TfN wants to enable Local Authorities and other stakeholders to achieve significant carbon reductions, alongside economic, health, and social benefits.
-The tool supports this by providing direct access to clear and rigorous evidence on the range of policies that can reduce levels of car use.
+The tool supports this by providing direct access to clear and rigorous evidence on the range of policies that can manage levels of car use.

 This tool fulfils a number of actions from TfN’s Decarbonisation Strategy, which sets the regional trajectory to achieve close to zero carbon emissions from surface transport by 2045.
-This Strategy is subject to public consultation and agreement by TfN’s Board, and will be reviewed and updated in 2025.
-Alongside Clean Mobility, TfN is working to support the transition to electric vehicles, the development of hydrogen technologies, and mode shift in freight transport.
+This Strategy is subject to public consultation and agreement by TfN’s Board.

 Our Decarbonisation StrategyIf you have any questions about the Clean Mobility tool, including how to interpret or implement the evidence presented in the tool or to recommend new evidence to be included in the tool, please email [email protected].